Let’s talk smudging and clearing negative energy from your homes and other spaces.

-Obviously sage cleansing has a ton of benefits, but you may be wondering how to know if your home needs smudging.
+Right about now you might be wondering how to know if your home needs smudging.

 Do you just jump right in?
-Or wait for a certain time/day?
+Or wait for a certain time?
 All great questions!

 When Should You Sage Cleanse?

-Smudging is about releasing healing and cleansing properties, but it’s also about internally centering and grounding.
-For that reason, you can smudge on any day that ends in Y… seriously.
+Smudging a house is about releasing cleansing properties, but it’s also about internally centering and grounding.
+For that reason, you can smudge any time.